 5. Think about insurance

 If you're changing jobs, consider how this might affect your life, health and disability insurance.
 Talk to your private insurance provider about coverage for your vehicles, any items you have in storage and your residence to make sure you're covered during your move.
-Also check with your financial advisor about any existing insurance policies you have to make sure they still apply to your new situation.
+Check with your financial advisor about any existing insurance policies you have to make sure they still apply to your new situation.

 Edward Jones, its employees and financial advisors cannot provide tax or legal advice.
 You should consult your attorney or qualified tax advisor regarding your situation.